bgermann/cforms2/readme.txt

 14.6.3 that noone mentioned.
 Most probably noone uses it anymore.

+= Where is the field type "Extra comment notification"? =

+That field type was removed in 14.11.3 as it contained a bug since version 14.6.3 that noone mentioned.
+Most probably noone uses it anymore.

 == Localization ==

 You can see the available languages and contribute via [GlotPress](https://translate.wordpress.org/projects/wp-plugins/cforms2).